 Some iPhone 11 users are complaining about iCloud Restore issues.
 This is another common problem with new iPhones.
 If you run into issues restoring from iCloud, head here for some potential fixes.

-We’re also hearing about Face ID problems, issues with first and third-party applications, Exchange problems, iCloud issues, visual voicemail problems, Bluetooth issues, Wi-Fi issues, and sound problems.
+We’re also hearing about Face ID problems, issues with first and third-party applications, RAM management problems, Exchange problems, iCloud issues, visual voicemail problems, Bluetooth issues, Wi-Fi issues, and sound problems.

 A number of iPhone 11 users are also complaining about scratched displays and you can read more about those complaints in our report.